studio51/web-booqmark.it/README.md

 Want to contribute?
 Great!

-Booqmark.it uses Vagrant for fast developing, a vagrant image will be made available sson.
+Booqmark.it uses Vagrant for fast developing, a vagrant image will be made available soon.

-Open your favorite Terminal and run these commands.

 License
 ----